 Premium hosts like Kinsta now serve cached pages from edge locations worldwide.
 Your Australian customers get pages served from Sydney.
 Your UK customers from London.
 Your US customers from the nearest US data center.

-Sub-second loads globally.
+Half-second page loads (460-560ms) globally.
 No decoupling required.

 Full Site Editing (FSE) Themes